Encharted Cook

 • 💬 Comments

 Who doesn't love a comforting bowl of creamy mashed potatoes?...
-And these rustic mashed potatoes with butter are a timeless side dish for any meaty main course.
+And these rustic mashed potatoes with butter are a timeless side dish for any meaty main course like my Baked Chicken Leg Quarters or a Glazed & Baked Ham.

-This recipe has six very simple ingredients and one easy technique for mashing the potatoes and trust me it is not hard to mash and mix the potatoes quickly.
-When made rustic style, mashed potatoes, have incredible texture and flavor simply by leaving the skins on the potatoes and mashing and mixing them very quickly.
+When made rustic style, mashed potatoes have incredible texture and flavor simply by leaving the skins on the potatoes and mashing and mixing them very quickly with hot cream and melted butter.

 So, let's cook!